Painful Legs begin with Leaky Gut Culprits.

 Berberine – comes to us from China, where it was first used in traditional Chinese and Ayurvedic medicine.
 It’s a natural alkaloid found in a wide variety of traditional herbs.
 People who suffer from small intestine bacterial overgrowth symptoms have excessive bacteria in their small intestines.
 Berberine is the hero for your stomach.

 Aruca – The Elixir of Life.
 To support a healthy gut, we need to secure the health of the foundations of our cellular systems within all vital areas of our body.
 Aruca is a unique, complex scientific formula that has combined a medley of unique, organic plant characteristics in a nutritional, capsulated form, ready to be incorporated into our lifestyle easily.
+I use this supplement.

 The following I have not used, but are highly recommended by professionals: